Corporate Governance Code

 The Board regards highly the importance of promoting ethical responsibility and good conduct within the Company.
 The Board is conscious of its role in fostering a culture of inclusion, responsibility and openness.
 The Group is an equal opportunities employer and encourages diversity at all levels.

 These values are embedded in the Group’s leadership and throughout the organisation.
-They are described in further detail on pp 38‒47 of the Annual Report 2019.
-The culture of integrity is promoted in the Employee Handbook, which all employees must attest to, and is reinforced through the regular activities and initiatives of the corporate social responsibility team.
+They are described in further detail on pp 26 – 27 of the Annual Report 2023.
+The culture of integrity is promoted in the Group’s core values, employee handbooks and is reinforced through the regular activities and initiatives of the corporate social responsibility and diversity & inclusion teams.
 They are overseen and sponsored by the entire executive team.

 The executive team reports into the Board on any changes or risks impacting the Group’s values and behaviours.
 The Board is ultimately responsible for ensuring a corporate culture that is embedded globally and is consistent with the Group’s objectives, strategy and business model.

 The Group operates an effective, streamlined governance framework.
-In this framework, the Board supports the executive team, represented by the Global Management Board, in developing and executing the Group’s strategy.
+In this framework, the Board supports the executive team, represented by the Group Strategy Committee, in developing and executing the Group’s strategy.
 Any decisions between and within these governance structures are reached through an open and constructive dialogue.

 In order to fulfil the Group’s objectives and facilitate effective decision making, the Board has established the following committees: